-4.2.1 Brookhaven Linac Isotope Producer
+4.2.2 Brookhaven Linac Isotope Producer

 Protons from the Linear Accelerator (LINAC) are sent via an underground beam tunnel to the BLIP, where they strike various metal targets to produce new radionuclides for medical diagnostics.
 The activated metal targets are transferred to the TPL in Building 801 for separation and shipment to various radiopharmaceutical research laboratories.
 During irradiation, the targets become hot and are cooled by a continuously recirculating water system.
 The cooling water also becomes activated during the process, producing secondary radionuclides.
 The most significant of these radionuclides are oxygen-15 (O-15, half-life: 122 seconds) and carbon-11 (C-11, half-life: 20.4 minutes).
-Both isotopes are released as gaseous, airborne emissions through the facility's 33-foot stack.
-Emissions of these radionuclides are dependent on the current and energy of the proton beam used to manufacture the radioisotopes.
+During target irradiations, both isotopes are released as gaseous, airborne emissions through the facility's 33-foot stack.
+Emission levels of these radionuclides are dependent on the current and energy of the proton beam used to produce the radioisotopes.
+In 2020, the BLIP facility did not receive any proton beams due to year-long operational reviews and improvements.
+However, residual tritium produced from previous activation of the target cooling water continued to be released, totaling 0.0156 Curies.
+There were no emissions of O-15 or C-11 in 2020.